The American Public Says YES to Arts Education!

 - The responses to this questions show no variation with regards to race or income.

-- Millennials (born 1981 or later) tended to be more likely to see this as “very important” when compared to older respondents.
+- Millennials (born 1981 or later) tended to be more likely to see this as “very important” when compared to older respondents in Elementary School and outside of school, in the community.

 Uneven Access to the Arts for Students